-To aid the graph analysis, some features are available in the graph application.
+In order to better analyze graph data, some features are available in the graph application.
 As previously mentioned, it is possible to collapse nodes in order to reduce the graph size by changing the information display scale, grouping nearby nodes together and thus changing the graph granularity.
-Another usage of collapse is to group processes from the same agent, making it easier to see all influences and changes that the agent did throughout the game.
+Another usage of collapse is to group processes from the same agent, making easier to see all influences and changes that the agent did throughout the game.
 Figure 6 illustrates a collapse by grouping an agent’s processes with the agent.

-Another feature present is edge filter.
-An edge in the provenance graph represents a relationship between nodes.
-Depending on the context, it is possible to have multiple types of relations, positive, negative and even neutral relations.
+Another feature defined and implemented is the edge filter.
+An edge in the provenance graph represents the relationship between nodes.
+Depending on the context, it is possible to have multiple types of relations: positive, negative, and even neutral.
 Neutral relations are those that did not improved nor prejudice other processes or artifacts.
 Besides this, the context of the edge may vary.
 In the application it is possible to filter edges by context and the type of relationship.

 The application also uses shapes and colors to distinguish information.
-As noted previously, nodes have different shapes according to its type.
+As previously noted, nodes have different shapes according to their types.
 However, it is also possible to differentiate a node from another with different borders and color.
 As an example, processes that did not interact with other processes, or special types of processes, can be dotted.
 Borders can also be used on edges.
 The thickness can be interpreted as an estimative of how strong the relationship is.
-If the edge represents a low influence on the process, it will be a thin edge.
-If the influence is high, then it will be thicker.
+If the edge represents a low influence on the process, it is drawn as a thin edge.
+If the influence is high, then it becomes a thicker edge.
 Another resource present on edges is color.
-For each type of relationship (positive, negative and neutral) is used a different color.
+For each type of relationship (positive, negative, and neutral) a different color is used.
 Green is used for positive influences, red for negative, and black for neutral.
-To emphasize neutral relationships lack of impact, they can also be dotted.
-These edge types are illustrated at Figure 7.
+To emphasize the neutral relationships lack of importance, they can also be dotted.
+These edge types are illustrated in Figure 7.

 Figure 6.
-Collapsing Nodes.
-Figure (a) is the normal graph, containing an artifact, an agent, and three processes.
-Figure (b) is the grouping of all agent processes with the agent.
+Collapsing Nodes: the normal graph, containing an artifact, an agent, and three processes (a) and the grouping of all agent processes with the agent (b).
 Note the node size difference.

 Figure 7.
 Edge types.
 A dotted edge is used for neutral relationships, and straight lines for influences.
 Note different colors and thickness for influences.
 Red is used for negative influence and green for positive.
-The thicker the edge, the more it influenced.
+The thicker the edge, the more it is influenced.

 Another filter present is the status filter.
-Selecting the desired status, all nodes that have the filtered status will change their colors according to their respective values.
+When selecting the desired status, all nodes with the specified status will have their colors changed according to their respective values.
 As an example, imagine that we desire to analyze the player’s hit points (HP) value throughout the game.
 When filtered by player’s HP, all nodes that contain a player HP value will have their colors changed by green if the value is above 75%, yellow if value is between 40% and 75%, and red if below 40%.
-Activating this type of filter allow us to see the player’s HP throughout the game, making it easier to identify situations where he might have had trouble.
+Activating this type of filter allow the user to see the player’s HP throughout the game, making it easier to identify situations where he might have had trouble.
 Section 5 provides more examples of those features used for analysis.
 Lastly, selecting a node will highlight its neighbors.

-Using those features for graph manipulation and visualization, the user is able to interact with the provenance graph and identify relevant actions that had an impact in the story or is relevant to the desired type of analysis.
-However, other information is also present in the graph, information that might not be relevant to the analysis.
+Using these features for graph manipulation and visualization, the user is able to interact with the provenance graph and identify relevant actions that had an impact in the story or is relevant to the desired type of analysis and hide information that might not be relevant to the desired analysis.